sarikakalsait/Git_new/README.md

 # Git_new
-data added in git_new file on master
+data added in git_new file on master(server) data added in git_new file on local